Bolton’s firing empowers Pompeo, opens door for Trump diplomacy

 While Mr. Pompeo was publicly aligned with the ousted national security adviser’s notoriously hard-line positions on several fronts, in particular on Iran, the two sharply disagreed in private on a range of other matters, most notably the pursuit of sensitive nuclear negotiations with North Korea.

-National security sources said Tuesday that Mr. Bolton’s departure could open the way for renewed “working level” talks with North Korea — an approach the State Department pursued only to be shut down by Mr. Bolton’s demand that Pyongyang accept an all-or-nothing deal.
+National security sources said Tuesday that Mr. Bolton’s departure could open the way for renewed “working level” talks and a possible step-by-step approach with North Korea — an approach the State Department was once seen to advocate only to be shut down by Mr. Bolton’s demand that Pyongyang accept an all-or-nothing deal.

 It wasn’t the only area where the two men disagreed.
 Mr. Pompeo’s background as a tea-party-backed star in the House of Representatives has made him more adept at working personally with Mr. Trump, particularly when it comes to threading the policy needle implementing the president’s “America First” foreign policy impulses.